lisaberrygis/AliasUpdater/README.md

            Ex:  nameOrTitle, description, typeOrCategory, countOrAmount, percentageOrRatio
                measurement, currency, uniqueIdentifier, phoneNumber, emailAddress,
-               orderedOrRanked, binary, locationOrPlaceName, coordinate, dateAndTime
+               orderedOrRanked, binary, locationOrPlaceName, coordinate, dateAndTime *optional* The fifth column can include a specification for how many decimals you want for each field to have in the pop-up.
+If your script is having issues, make sure you at least have these 5 headers in the excel document, even if no values appear in the      rows.
+This can cause the script to fail sometimes.

  **portalName** can be left as-is if you are working in ArcGIS Online.